-When you present with Pear Deck, you start a new live Session for your class to join.
-You can launch your presentation from three different places, including:
+When you present your slides with Pear Deck, you start a new, live Pear Deck presentation Session.
+You can launch your presentation from three different places:

 - Your Pear Deck Home.
-First, click on the Deck you want to present.
-Then, when the Deck modal window opens, click Start Presenting.
+Click on the Deck you want to present.
+When the Deck modal window (below) opens, click Start Presenting.

-When you start presenting, you'll see Join Instructions for students projected on the screen, like this:
+When you present your Session, your Projector View opens.
+The Join Instructions for students are projected on the screen.

 To join the presentation, students follow these steps:

-As students get connected, the number who have joined the presentation increases on the Projector View in real time.
+As students get connected, the number who join your Session appears on the Projector View.

-When you're ready to start the lesson, close the Join Instructions.
+To start your lesson, close the Join Instructions.
 The Join Code will stay visible in the upper right corner of every slide.
-To proceed, hover over the bottom of the screen, open the Navigation bar, then click the right arrow button to start moving through the slides.
+Hover over the bottom of the screen and open the Navigation bar.

-Navigate through slides by using the forward and backward arrows.
-You can also open the Slide Drawer between the arrows to jump to any slide.
+- Use the arrows to navigate through the slides.
+You can also open the Slide Drawer between the arrows to jump to a slide.

-Click the Show Responses button to share student answers anonymously on the Projector screen.
+- Click Show Responses to share answers on the Projector.
 Responses are anonymous by default on the Projector View.

-At the end of class, be sure to end your Session so students can't be connected anymore.
-Later, you can present the same Deck again to begin a new Session with different students, or reopen this Session in your Sessions menu.
+At the end of class, end your Session so students can't be connected anymore.
+Later, you can reopen this Session in your Sessions menu.
+Or, you can present the same Deck again to begin a new Session with different students.

 - Click the END Button on the Navigation Bar.

-2. In the new window that appears, type in a name for your Session.
-If you plan to use this lesson for multiple class periods, I recommend something like "Earth Science: Period 1."
-The Session will automatically be time stamped, so don't worry about dating it.
+- In the new window that appears, type in a name for your Session.
+If you plan to use the same Deck for multiple class periods, you could name the something like "Earth Science Period 1."
+The Session will be automatically date and time stamped in your Sessions menu

-3. Click Save and End Session.
-You don't have to name the Session.
-If you were just trying things out and you don't want to review or access it later it, feel free to leave out the name; your Session will still be saved.
+- Click Save & End Session.
+You don't have to name the Session right now - or ever.
+If you were just trying things out and won't need to review or reopen it later it, feel free to leave out the name; your Session will still be saved.

 Advanced Presenting Tools

-If you've got the hang of the basic presenter tools, you'll be ready to power your lesson with these additional tips:
+If you've got the hang of the basic presenter tools, you'll be ready to power your lesson with these advanced tools: